Accessing trace data¶

 Attributes, if any, associated with the span or event.

-For reference information about event table columns, refer to Event table columns.
+For reference information about event table columns, see Event table columns.

 Trace data query example¶